Page images

 Let not cloudless skies deceive you;

 Summer gives to autumn place.
-5. Yearly in our course' returning,

 Messengers of shortest stay;

-Thus we preach this truth concerning,
+Thus we preach this truth concerning, -

-Heav'n and' earth shall pass away.
 6. On the tree of life eternal,

-Man, let all thy hopes be staid;
+Man, let all thy hopes be staid

 Which alone, for ever vernal,

-Bears a leaf that shall rst fade."
+Bears a leaf that shall not fade."

 SECTION XVIII.

-Trust in the grodness of God.
-1. Wur, O my soul, why thus deprest,
+1. WHY, O my soul, why thus deprest,

 And whence this anxious fear?

-And check the rising tear.
-2. When darkness and when sorrows rose,
+2. When darkness and when sorrows rose, s'd on ev'ry side,

 Did not the Lord sustain thy steps,

-And was not God thy guide ?
-3. Amiction is a stormy deep,
+And was not God thy guide?

-Where wave resounds to wave :
+Where wave resounds to wave:

-Tho'o'er my head the billows roll,
+Tho' o'er my head the billows roll,

 I know the Lord can save.

-4. Perhaps before the morning dawne,
+4. Perhaps before the morning dawns,

 He'll reinstate my peace;

-For he who hade the tempest roar,
+For he who bade the tempest roar,

 Can bid the tempest cease.

-6. In the dark watches of the night,
+5. In the dark watches of the night,

 I'll count his mercies o'er;